robbyzhaox/myocr/documentation/docs/en/models/add-model.md

     ```

 3.  **Verify Compatibility:**
-    *   Ensure your ONNX model's input and output shapes/types are compatible with the `ParamConverter` used by the pipeline for that step (e.g., `TextDetectionParamConverter` for detection).
-If not, you might need to create a custom converter (see Option 3).
+    *   Ensure your ONNX model's input and output shapes/types are compatible with the `CompositeProcessor` used by the pipeline for that step (e.g., `TextDetectionProcessor` for detection).
+If not, you might need to create a custom processor (see Option 3).

 ## Option 2: Adding a Custom PyTorch Model (Architecture & Weights)